-If you’ve bought a beautiful Irish home but you’re struggling to keep up with all the bills and taxes, then you might want to go down the B&B route.
-It’s an easy way to make a bit of extra cash from a spare room.
-And Ireland’s heaving with tourists from all around the world, so you’ll never be short of visitors.
+If you’ve bought a beautiful Irish home and you fancy a little extra income, then you might want to go down the B&B route.
+It’s an easy way to make a bit of extra cash from a spare room, and Ireland is heaving with tourists from all around the world so you’ll never be short of visitors.

 Some places in the country attract far more tourists than others, making them prime locations for a B&B. If you haven’t bought a property yet, we’ve got some tips that might help.